Fail Faster: Staging and Fast Randomness for High-Performance PBT: How Can I Make My Generator Library Faster?

-In Section~\ref{section:motiv}, we noted that generator combinators like \texttt{weighted\_union} allocate lists in the hot path of the generator.
-Even though these lists are usually small---at most a few dozen elements---each allocation takes us closer to the next garbage collection, which is bad for performance.
+While the techniques in the previous section eliminates monadic DSL overhead using standard ideas in staging, it cannot address some of the more subtle and domain-specific performance issues identified in Section~\ref{section:motiv}, like hot-path allocations induced by generator combinators such as \texttt{weighted\_union}.
+Removing these allocations requires an observation that transcends simple inlining: though the \emph{elements} of the lists may be dynamic, their \emph{spine}---the structure of the list itself---is in practice always statically known.
+This is an instance of \emph{partially-static data} \cite{partially-static}: a data structure whose shape is static but whose contents are dynamic.

-This is an ideal opportunity to exercise another feature of staging: compile-time specialization.
-Since we almost always know the particular list of choices at compile time, a staged version of \texttt{weighted\_union} can generate \emph{different code} depending on the number of generators in the union.
-If we use weighted union on a compile-time list of generators \texttt{g1}, \texttt{g2}, and \texttt{g3}, we can emit code that picks between the generators without realizing the list at run time.
+This observation enables an optimization unique to the PBT generator library setting.
+Because the spine is static, we can unfold the choice-selection logic over the list at compile time time, specializing \texttt{weighted\_union} to the exact number and weights of choices.
+The result is a specialized generator that branches directly to the chosen alternative, without ever materializing the list of choices at run time.

 Figure~\ref{fig:staged-weighted-union} shows the code for such a staged weighted union.
 Crucially, it takes a \emph{compile-time} list \texttt{weighted\_gens} of generators and weights.
 The weights themselves might only be known at run time---it is common to use the current size parameter as a weight, for instance---so they are \texttt{code}s.
-Instead of building a data structure representing a histogram of the distribution described by the weights at run time and then traversing it, the compile-time \texttt{weighted\_union} combinator generates a tree of \texttt{if}s, specialized to the list of weights known at compile time, that picks out the selected generator.
+Instead of building a data structure representing a histogram of the distribution described by the weights at run time and then traversing it, the compile-time \texttt{weighted\_union} combinator generates a tree of \texttt{if}s that picks out the selected generator.

 Figure~\ref{fig:staged-weighted-union-example} demonstrates a use of this staged weighted union.
 Given a list of (in this case constant) generators with weights ``the current size parameter,'' \texttt{2}, and \texttt{1}, the generated code first computes the sum of these numbers, samples between \texttt{0} and the sum, and traverses the tree of three \texttt{if}s to find the correct value to return.